 \section{Evaluation}

-In this section, we describe a series of experiments that are designed to answer the following research questions: \textbf{RQ1.} How effective is \toolname compared to the existing smart contracts analyzers with respect to vulnerability detection? \textbf{RQ2.} How scalable is \toolname compared to the existing smart contracts analyzers? \textbf{RQ3.} How effective is the \refine phase in pruning false alarms? \textbf{RQ4.} How effective is the \vsa in \toolname?
+In this section, we describe a series of experiments that are designed to answer the following research questions: \textbf{RQ1.} How effective is \toolname compared to the existing smart contracts analyzers with respect to vulnerability detection? \textbf{RQ2.} How scalable is \toolname compared to the existing smart contracts analyzers? \textbf{RQ3.} How effective is the \refine phase in pruning false alarms?